Caught Plagiarizing? Learn What to do!

 Tip 2: Don’t pretend you don’t know how to properly cite.

-This is another lame excuse that you do not want to give your online professor after getting busted for plagiarism.
+This is another lame excuse that you do not want to give your professor after getting busted for plagiarism.
 While it is true that you may struggle with basic elements of APA, we both know you are lying when you claim you do not know how to cite.

 Some may consider this point a bit murky but I am speaking directly to college students who basically know they stole work from others and tried to pass it off as their own.